kdwils/blog/content/posts/goodbye-ingress-nginx.md

 ## Creating a gateway

 The documentation for installing envoy gateway is pretty starghtforward.
 The documentation is [here](https://gateway.envoyproxy.io/docs/tasks/quickstart/).
-You don't need install the gateway API CRDs separately, they are shipped with the manifest in the documetation.
+You don't need install the gateway API CRDs separately, they are shipped with the manifest in the documentation.

 Assuming you have a working gateway controller deployed, we need to create a gateway class and gateway.